bazc-io/baz-test-collection/README.md

 # Baz System
 Baz system provides a toolset to help you ascertain the current state of your IT infrastructure and measure it against a desired state.
 This is achieved through a series of fine-grained tests that can be run on your infrastructure.
 The Baz system introduces a software engineering-style test-driven approach to system security by treating applications and hosts as programmable entities.

+The basic idea of the solution is to run tests and ascertain if the aspects being tested match the desired state.
+In cases where the expectation doesn't match reality, tests fail.
+The difference between the states is recorded in a report.
+This exercise helps you see what's wrong today and how the environment evolves.

+The primary programming language for test code in Baz is ECMAScript Version 6.
+Using full-fledged Turing complete language to describe the desired state of a complex environment means that all vagaries and complexities can be captured without resorting to glue scripts and other ad-hoc measures.
+Also, since ES6, i.e., JavaScript, is widely used, there is no need to learn a new language or new tools/IDEs.

 ## Flow Diagram
 ![Flow](https://docs.bazc.io/img/baz-flow-white.svg)